-- Iteration 0 – the first stage where you present initial setup tasks.
+- Iteration 0.
+This is the first stage where you present initial setup tasks.
 The stage includes identifying people for testing, scheduling resources, choosing and installing testing tools, etc.

 - Construction Iteration is the second phase of the Agile testing methodology.
 The majority of the testing occurs during this stage.
 It is observed as a set of iterations to create an increment of the solution.
 Within every iteration, the team implements a hybrid of practices from Scrum, XP, Agile Modeling, and so on.

-- Transition stage – its goal is to deploy the system successfully into production.
-The stage includes the activities that train the end-users and support them.
+- Transition stage: its goal is to deploy the system successfully into production.
+The stage includes the activities that train end-users and support them.
 It also includes marketing of the product release, user documentation, and finalization of the system.